Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Preliminaries

 In the same way, one defines a birational map $X\rat Y$ over $T$. \end{notation}

 The case of $\dim(T)=0$, that is when $R=k$ is a field, is especially important for us, as this includes the case of imperfect fields.
-The case where $T$ has dimension $1$ includes the study of arithmetic surfaces such as $\p^1_\Z$.
-The Minimal Model Program (MMP) and the abundance conjecture for surfaces that are projective over $T$ have been established in the classical sense in \cite{Sha66} and in the log setting in \cite{Tan18, DW22, 7authors}.
+The case where $T$ has dimension $1$ includes the study of arithmetic surfaces, such as $\p^1_\Z$ and regular models of curves over a Dedekind domain.
+The MMP and the abundance conjecture for surfaces that are projective over $T$ have been established in the classical sense in \cite{Sha66} and in the log setting in \cite{Tan18, DW22, 7authors}.